rickstaa/warnings-discord-bot/README.md

 ## Contributing

-We welcome contributions!
+We welcome contributions 🚀!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License